 All international projects are approximately two-weeks in duration, including travel.

-Costa Rica Rainforest Project ~ Aprox departure date July 8-10, 2025
+Selva-Mar Project ~ Aprox departure date from Denver July 12th, 2026

-This is a unique project where there is a heavy focus on learning from and interacting with the bio-stations scientists and researchers as well as volunteering.
-Students will be helping with all aspects of the station including scientific data collection, rare and endemic plant research, rainforest restoration, sea turtle conservation, restorative farming, wildlife monitoring with camera traps, ecology, and beach clean-up’s.
-This is an excellent program for anyone with a curiosity of what it would be like to work in the science field or who loves to be surrounded by biodiversity.
+This is a unique project where there is a heavy focus on learning from and interacting with the bio-stations scientists and researchers in addition to volunteering.
+Students will be helping with and learning about all aspects of the station including scientific data collection, rare and endemic plant research, rainforest restoration, sea turtle conservation, restorative farming, wildlife monitoring with camera traps, ecology, beach clean-ups and participate in a marine expedition with a marine biologist on the Golfo Dulce.
+This program is a perfect mix of a terrestrial and marine focus and is an excellent program for anyone with a curiosity of what it would be like to work in the science field or who loves to be surrounded by biodiversity.

-Students will also be participating in three educational modules taught by the bio-station’s scientists and researchers.
+Students will also be participating in several educational modules taught by the bio-station’s scientists and researchers.
 These modules start off in an open-air classroom and then move to the field where students put their knowledge into practice.
-The topics for modules range from sea turtle conservation to wildlife monitoring and more.
+The topics for modules range from sea turtle conservation, wildlife monitoring, ornithology, ecology, and more and are college-level lectures and field work.
 Topics will be chosen based on availability.
-In addition to these modules, there are a variety of educational presentations, typically in the afternoon.
-These presentations vary in topic and are presented by the station’s researchers and scientists with topics typically revolving around the different research being conducted at the station.

 During down time students can read, relax, go on guided nature hikes, play games, cool off in the nearby river, or simply enjoy the natural beauty of the rainforest.

-This project start date will be approximately in early-July, exact dates will be determined once airfare is purchased for the group, typically in January or early February.
+This project start date will be approximately in mid-July, exact dates will be determined once airfare is purchased for the group, typically in January or early February.

 Accommodation